wpgp/peanutButter/README.md

 ```

 ## Contributing
 The _peanutButter_ R package was developed in the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
 Funding was provided by the Bill and Melinda Gates Foundation (INV-002697).
-Maxar Technologies and Ecopia.AI (2020) provided high resolution building footprints based on recent satellite imagery.
+Ecopia.AI and Maxar Technologies (2020) provided high resolution building footprints based on recent satellite imagery.
 The _peanutButter_ R package and web application was developed by Doug Leasure.
 Claire Dooley developed the source rasters of building counts and urban/rural settlements (WorldPop et al. 2020).
 Maksym Bondarenko maintains WorldPop's Shiny web server.

 #### Citations

-Maxar Technologies and Ecopia.AI.
+Ecopia.AI and Maxar Technologies.
 2020.
-Digitize Africa Data, Building Footprints.
+Digitize Africa.

-WorldPop, Maxar Technologies, and Ecopia.AI.
+WorldPop, Ecopia.AI., and Maxar Technologies.
 2020.
 Gridded maps of building patterns throughout sub-Saharan Africa.

 ## License